Range Rover Evoque PHEV running costs, insurance, warranty & tax

-The Evoque hybrid has a fairly generous service interval of a years or 10,500 miles, whichever comes up sooner.
+The Evoque hybrid has a generous service interval of a year or 10,500 miles, whichever comes sooner.
 Land Rover allows owners to purchase service plans for their cars, so costs can be locked in at a fixed rate for the duration of the plans, with payment made up front in a lump sum or spread out with a monthly direct debit.

 As the Evoque P300e is a plug-in hybrid and therefore classed by the government as an 'alternatively fuelled vehicle' (AFV), it gets a £10 annual road-tax discount on the standard rate of £155.
 But as it also costs more than £40,000 to buy in any trim level, it's slapped with a £335 annual surcharge the first five times it's taxed.
 So your annual bill during that period will be £480.